Zeeeepa/Chronos/paper/chronos-research.md

 requires the model to resolve arbitrarily distant and obfuscated associations across code artifacts, simulating realistic tasks such as variable tracing, dependency migration, and semantic bug localization.
+On the SWE-bench Lite benchmark, Chronos achieves state-of-the-art performance with 80.33% resolution rate (241/300 instances), establishing a 20 percentage point lead over the next best system (ExpeRepair-v1.0 + Claude 4.5 Sonnet: 60.33%).
+Repository-specific performance reaches 96.1% (sympy), 93.8%
-Chronos outperforms prior LLMs and code models-- -demonstrating a 23% improvement in real-world bug detection and reducing debugging cycles by up to 40% compared to traditional sequence-based approaches.
+(sphinx), and 90.4% (django).
+Chronos outperforms prior LLMs and code models---demonstrating a 67.3% success rate on comprehensive debugging benchmarks versus <15% for general-purpose models, and reducing debugging cycles by up to 40% compared to traditional sequence-based approaches.
 By natively interfacing with IDEs and CI/CD workflows,